HarrisonHall/hachha.dev/content/pages/blog/articles/site_launch_design/site_launch_design.md

 ### Misc.

-Other top-level pages in the header currently link to pages outside of hachha.dev.
+Other top-level pages in the header currently link to pages outside hachha.dev.
 This should change in the future, but motivation comes and goes and this isn't important enough to waste energy on.